Lesson 2

 LDR (Low-Dynamic Range) Images

-They encode colors using the sRGB system: the three components R, G, B are therefore integers, usually in the range 0–255.
+These store color components as integers using the sRGB system.
+The usual range is 0–255 (8 bit per component).
 All the most common graphic formats (JPEG, PNG, GIF, etc.) belong to this type.

 HDR (High-Dynamic Range) Images